jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **The Gathering of Five**
 If Mattie is in your deck you can bring a Gift pile, which must include one of each of the five Gifts: Death, Immortality, Knowledge, Madness, and Power.
 When Mattie uses **The Gathering of Five** choose five different characters on  your side with different names.
 At least one of these characters must be one of your Main Characters.
 Then randomly assign one of the five Gifts to each of them.
 If you don't have at least five characters on your side with different names (or you don't have a Main Character on your side), Mattie can't use **The Gathering of Five**.

 The Gift of Death will instantly KO its assigned character.
 The other four grant new abilities to their assigned characters (some good, some bad).
 Gift cards are not actually in play.
 Their cards are just play aids to remind everyone what new abilities each character has gained.
-If a character leaves play its Gift will no longer affect them (even if that character reenters
+If a character leaves play its Gift will no longer affect them (even if that character reenters play).

 # Maximus
 Set: Crossover